Experience Griffith University while finishing high school

 After successful completion of your course, you will be:

-- eligible for two (2) adjustments when applying for entry into eligible Griffith undergraduate degrees**
+- eligible for two (2) adjustments when applying for admission into eligible Griffith undergraduate degrees**

 - eligible for credit transfer for a Level 1 course (subject) at Griffith University (up to 20 credit points).

-**Adjustments do not apply to the Bachelor of Medical Science (MD Provisional Entry for school leavers) and the Bachelor of Dental Health Science.
+[**] Adjustments do not apply to the Bachelor of Medical Science and the Bachelor of Dental Health Science.
 The maximum adjustment that you can receive under all pathways is capped at eight (8).
-For further information refer to the Year 12 Subject Adjustment Pathway.
+For further information refer to the Year 12 Subject Adjustment.

 Students completing the Queensland Certificate of Education

-Griffith University is required to report GUESTS' enrolment and grades to the Queensland Curriculum and Assessment Authority (QCAA) for recording on the Queensland Certificate of Education (QCE).
-Your GUESTS course will be recorded as two credits of Advanced courses of study; it does not count towards your OP.
+Griffith University is required to report GUESTS' enrolment and grades for Queensland students to the Queensland Curriculum and Assessment Authority (QCAA) for recording on the Queensland Certificate of Education (QCE).
+Your GUESTS course will be recorded as two credits of advanced courses of study; it does not count towards the calculation of your ATAR .
 GUESTS student enrolments will be reported to the QCAA after the Census date, which is published in the academic calendar and is normally week four of your university course.
 If you decide to withdraw from your course after the Census date, you will receive a grade of W or WF on both your academic record and your QCE.
 A second report will be provided to the QCAA after results are released.